The Best in Florida Festivals and Events November 2023

 The newly wed couple briefly honeymooned in St. Augustine, Jacksonville, and Pablo Beach, before returning to DeLand.

-World events were closing in on young men around the world and Lawrence S. Peacock was no exception.
-In mid-1918 Peacock received notice that he had been drafted and would be called to active duty.
+World events were closing in on young men around the globe and Lawrence S. Peacock was no exception.
+Peacock was drafted in mid-1918 and received notice he would be called to active duty.

 In preparation for leaving DeLand for an unknown period, Lawrence sold his business to Mr. A. C. Clark, a young man from Miami.